The version of Internet Explorer you are currently using is outdated.

 1. The Complainant and Rogers will take all necessary steps to ensure that the arbitration conducted pursuant to this Protocol is heard and determined by a single neutral, unbiased and experienced decision maker.
 The arbitrator shall be selected in the following manner:

-(a) The Complainant may select any retired judge in the jurisdiction in which the Complainant resides to act as the arbitrator by written notice to Rogers, and Rogers shall agree to any retired judge selected by the Complainant acting as the arbitrator by written notice to the Complainant; or
+(a) The Complainant may select any arbitrator from the list submitted by Rogers to act as the arbitrator by written notice to Rogers, and Rogers shall confirm its acceptance to any arbitrator selected by the Complainant by written notice to the Complainant; or

-(b) The Complainant may select a person who is not a retired judge to act as the arbitrator by written notice to Rogers, provided that Rogers agrees to the person selected by the Complainant by written notice to the Complainant.
+(b) The Complainant may select a person who is not on the list by written notice to Rogers, provided that Rogers agrees to the person selected by the Complainant by written notice to the Complainant.

 2. If the parties cannot agree or have not agreed on a person to act as the arbitrator within 15 days of the selection by the Complainant of a proposed arbitrator, either party may commence an application to the Court in the jurisdiction where the Complainant resides seeking an order appointing an arbitrator.
 Subject to receiving an Order of the Court to the contrary, Rogers will pay all costs and expenses associated with any such application to the Court, including the reasonable legal fees of the Complainant.